ecosensors/Paperless-Raspberry-Pi5/README.md

 ![Synology NFS](assets/images/synology-nfs.png "Synology NFS")

-On the Raspberry, you need to configure NFS
+On the Raspberry, you need to install and configure NFS

 ```
 sudo apt-get install nfs-kernel-server nfs-common